 After much consideration, the donor made the difficult decision to give a much smaller gift than originally intended.
 In spite of the great need, it was difficult to be sure the help would go where the donor hoped or even provide what was most needed.

-It was difficult to write the email and let Caritas know of the donor’s decision, but it was the right thing to do given the information we had learned.
+It was difficult to write the email and let Caritas know of the donor’s decision, but it was the right thing to do, given the information we had learned.

 Challenges like this are common when we want to respond to an international crisis.
-Earthquakes, tsunamis, tornadoes, floods, war – each in their own horrific way – kill, maim and destroy families and communities.
+Earthquakes, tsunamis, tornadoes, floods, and war – each in their own horrific way – kill, maim and destroy families and communities.

 The urge to respond should not be taken lightly because the help is needed.
 Sometimes the help is just to meet every day needs like food, safe housing or education.
 How can you make a donation and make sure it gets where you want it to go?

 Here are three tips to consider when giving to international causes.